noahehall/theBookOfNoah/0current/scripting.md

     - always set your variables at the top of script, never manually type ANYTHING and always reference things by variables

   - always set your locale, just do this every where

+  - Aliases are looked up after functions and thus resolving is slower.
+While aliases are easier to understand, shell functions are preferred over aliases for almost every purpose.

 ## gotchas
   - bash reads at least one complete line before executing any cmds on that line